renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 Any configuration value in [configuration file](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) file can be similarly edited.
 Comment `/config` to see the list of available configurations.

-## Khulnasoft Merge Automatic Feedback
+## Pr Merge Automatic Feedback

 ### Disabling all automatic feedback

-To easily disable all automatic feedback from Khulnasoft Merge (GitHub App, GitLab Webhook, BitBucket App, Azure DevOps Webhook), set in a configuration file:
+To easily disable all automatic feedback from Pr Merge (GitHub App, GitLab Webhook, BitBucket App, Azure DevOps Webhook), set in a configuration file:

 ```toml
 [config]
 disable_auto_feedback = true
 ```

-When this parameter is set to `true`, Khulnasoft Merge will not run any automatic tools (like `describe`, `review`, `improve`) when a new PR is opened, or when new code is pushed to an open PR.
+When this parameter is set to `true`, Pr Merge will not run any automatic tools (like `describe`, `review`, `improve`) when a new PR is opened, or when new code is pushed to an open PR.

 ### GitHub App

-!!! note "Configurations for Khulnasoft Merge"
+!!! note "Configurations for Pr Merge"
-    Khulnasoft Merge for GitHub is an App, hosted by Khulnasoft.
-So all the instructions below are relevant also for Khulnasoft Merge users.
+    Pr Merge for GitHub is an App, hosted by Khulnasoft.
+So all the instructions below are relevant also for Pr Merge users.
     Same goes for [GitLab webhook](#gitlab-webhook) and [BitBucket App](#bitbucket-app) sections.

 #### GitHub app automatic tools when a new PR is opened